Video Clips of

 COMMENTARY: This is a dramatization of the HBO documentary by the same name (see above).
 This film continues to demonize adopted children as “bad seeds.”
 Part 14 shown here enacts a toned down version of Holding Therapy.

-This is a short clip from a 2003 Dateline program called “Saving Dane.”
-It features the treatment methods of Ronald Federici, a Virginia psychotherapist.
-The parents in this clip use a somewhat milder form of coercive prone restraint for enforcing discipline than what Federici advises in his book.
+A 2003 Dateline program called “Saving Dane,” (aka “Fighting for Dane”) features the treatment methods of Ronald Federici, a Virginia psychotherapist.
+The parents in this clip use a somewhat less violent form of coercive prone restraint for enforcing discipline than what Federici advises in his book.
 (The illustration in Help for the Hopeless Child suggests the full weight of two parents should be used.)
-The hours of prone restraint shown in this clip were triggered by Dane merely refusing to go to the bathroom.
+The hours of prone restraint shown in this clip were triggered by Dane merely claiming he didn’t need to go to the bathroom after being ordered to do so.
+Federici has worked to keep clips from this show being available online.

-A similar show about Federici’s methods was aired by BBC Horizon in 2001 (“Taming the Wild Child”).
+A similar show about Federici’s highly controlling methods was aired by BBC Horizon in 2001.
 In a transcript of this program, British psychiatrist Peter Fonagy comments: “I think there's a real danger in assuming that we know what's going on in the child's mind.
 How do we know that that child is going to interpret two parents trying to restrain him physically as an act of affection?...Attachment is perhaps one of the only things in life that one cannot impose....
 If you are forced to sit in somebody's lap, that's perhaps the last thing that will make you feel loved by that person.”

 “First Audio Account of Holding Therapy”